litstack/litstack/docs/docs/fields/blocks.md

 # Blocks

 Blocks can be added to CRUD-Models as well as to Collections like Pages.
-Blocks don't need a dedicated column in the model, as they are stored in a centrally.
+Blocks don't need a dedicated column in the model, as they are stored in a database table centrally.

 Blocks are used to map repetitive content.
 They can contain any number of so called repeatables, which you can string together in any order.
 A Repeatable can be regarded as a separate individual form.
 As well a preview table can be set for every block.
 If Field values are to be displayed as preview, they must be written in **curly brackets**.